dotnet/EntityFramework.Docs/entity-framework/core/testing/testing-with-the-database.md

 ---
 # Testing against your production database system

 In this page, we discuss techniques for writing automated tests which involve the database system against which the application runs in production.
 Alternate testing approaches exist, where the production database system is swapped out by test doubles; see the [testing overview page](xref:core/testing/index) for more information.
-Note that testing against an a different database than what is used in production (e.g. Sqlite) is not covered here, since the different database is used as a test double; this approach is covered in [Testing without your production database system](xref:core/testing/testing-without-the-database).
+Note that testing against a different database than what is used in production (e.g. Sqlite) is not covered here, since the different database is used as a test double; this approach is covered in [Testing without your production database system](xref:core/testing/testing-without-the-database).

 The main hurdle with testing which involves a real database is to ensure proper test isolation, so that tests running in parallel (or even in serial) don't interfere with each other.
 The full sample code for the below can be viewed [here](https://github.com/dotnet/EntityFramework.Docs/blob/main/samples/core/Testing/TestingWithTheDatabase).